Sheet Processing and Finishing Lines – A Practical Training Seminar

 About the Program

-This seminar will provide a comprehensive overview of process lines, including types of process lines — pickling, annealing, galvanizing, cleaning, plating, painting, skinpass rolling, leveling, slitting and special processes.
+This seminar will provide a comprehensive overview of process lines, including pickling, annealing, galvanizing, cleaning, plating, painting, skinpass rolling, leveling, slitting and special processes.
 This seminar will also focus on terminal equipment for the entry and exit sections, strip quality assessment, industrial hygiene, safety, environmental concerns, overview of modeling for design and line control, operations, maintenance, and factors to consider in configuring a new process line.
-There will be many opportunities to discuss issues and problem solving during the question-and-answer periods.
+There will be many opportunities to discuss issues and solve problems during the question-and-answer periods.

 Who Should Attend